 Some symptoms that may accompany your pelvic (lower abdominal) pain include:

-A change in your menstrual cycle (heavier or lighter bleeding, irregular periods)
+- A change in your menstrual cycle (heavier or lighter bleeding, irregular periods)

-Increased urinary urgency or frequency
+- Increased urinary urgency or frequency

-Abnormal vaginal discharge
+- Abnormal vaginal discharge

-Cloudy urine or blood in your urine
+- Cloudy urine or blood in your urine

-Lower back pain
+- Lower back pain

 In all cases of pelvic pain we recommend that you make an appointment to come in & speak to one of our specialists, but if the pain is acute (sudden), do not hesitate.
-We are available six days a week, with same day & walk-in appointments available.
+We are available six days a week, with the same day & walk-in appointments available.

-Some possible causes for pelvic pain include:
+Some possible causes of pelvic pain include:

-Ovarian cysts – fluid-filled sacs that develop on the ovaries.
+- Ovarian cysts – fluid-filled sacs that develop on the ovaries.
 A high number of these indicates PCOS (polycystic ovarian syndrome).

-Urinary tract infection – if your pain is accompanied by urinary symptoms such as painful or urgent urination, you may have an infection in the urinary tract or bladder.
+- Urinary tract infection – if your pain is accompanied by urinary symptoms such as painful or urgent urination, you may have an infection in the urinary tract or bladder.

-Appendicitis – the pain with this condition is usually concentrated in the lower right side of the abdomen.
+- Appendicitis – the pain with this condition is usually concentrated in the lower right side of the abdomen.

-Pelvic inflammatory disease (PID) – a bacterial infection of the female reproductive system, which can develop as a complication of long-term STD infection.
+- Pelvic inflammatory disease (PID) – a bacterial infection of the female reproductive system, which can develop as a complication of long-term STD infection.

-Digestive health issues – food intolerances & allergies, stress, & changes in diet can create digestive problems, which can cause pelvic pain, cramps, & spasms.
+- Digestive health issues – food intolerances & allergies, stress, & changes in diet can create digestive problems, which can cause pelvic pain, cramps, & spasms.